ales-tsurko/athenaCL/athenaCL/doc/README.txt

 ====================================================================
 II.
 SOFTWARE DEPENDENCIES:

-athenaCL requires Python 3.0 or later.
-There is no athenaCL binary: athenaCL interactive sessions run inside a Python interpreter.
-Python is free and runs on every platform.
-No additional software is required for basic athenaCL operation.
-Download Python here: http://www.python.org/download.

 athenaCL produces both Csound and MIDI scores.
 Csound is free and runs on every platform.
 Download Csound here: https://csound.com/.